Skip to main content

 Execution Context IDThe ID of the execution context, likely created by the Create Execution Context action.

-Command IDThe ID of the command to get the status of
+Command IDThe unique identifier of the command whose status will be retrieved.

 Get Current User